mighdoll/wgsl-linker/packages/mini-parse/doc/TaggedParserCombinators.md

 mistakes in object types, etc.

-Good types for tags requires some tricky work with the TypeScript type system.
+Good types for tags requires some tricky work with the TypeScript type system, though.
+Let's set up the problem here.

 The basic idea is that every parser will have two type parameters, one for a result of its parse, and one for the accumulated tags.
 Something like this:
 ```ts
 export type TagRecord = Record<string | symbol, any[]>;